-American Consumer Opinion is a survey site that offers you real money as a reward for answering their surveys.
+American Consumer Opinion (aka ACOP) is a survey site that offers you real money as a reward for answering their surveys.

-Let me just reveal right away that is definitely not a scam but a legit site that will allow you to earn a bit of extra cash.
+And let me just reveal right away that ACOP is legit and definitely not a scam, as it will allow you to earn a bit of extra cash.

 But is it worth investing your time in?